Eczema types: Atopic dermatitis diagnosis and treatment

 A skin biopsy can also help your dermatologist select the best treatment.

-How do dermatologists treat eczema/atopic dermatitis?
+How do dermatologists treat atopic dermatitis?

 This condition cannot be cured, but proper treatment can control it.
 A treatment plan created by a board-certified dermatologist can help:

-Keep your skin moist
+Keep your skin hydrated.

-While a dermatologist tailors each eczema treatment plan to a patient’s individual needs, most treatment plans include one or more of the following:
+While a dermatologist tailors each treatment plan to a patient’s individual needs, most treatment plans include one or more of the following:

 Bathing